Saadia Gaon: Appointment as Gaon

-His dispute with Ben Meir was an important factor in the call to Sura which he received in 928.
-The exilarch David ben Zakkai insisted on appointing him as Gaon (head of the academy), despite the weight of precedent (no foreigner had ever served as Gaon before), and against the advice of the aged Nissim Nahrwani, a Resh Kallah at Sura, who feared a confrontation between the two strong-willed personalities, David and Saadia.
-(Nissim declared, however, that if David was determined to see Saadia in the position, then he would be ready to become the first of Saadia's followers.)
+His dispute with Ben Meir was an important factor in his call to Sura in 928.
+The Exilarch insisted on appointing him as Gaon "head of the academy" despite the weight of precedent (no foreigner had ever served as Gaon before) and against the advice of the aged Nissim Nahrwani, a Resh Kallah at Sura, who feared a confrontation between the two strong-willed personalities, Exilarch David and Saadia.
+Nissim declared, however, that if David was determined to see Saadia in the position, then he would be ready to become the first of Saadia's followers.
+Another factor against Saadia's appointment was his relatively undistinguished family, compared to the familial legacies of certain rabbis and their oral traditions.

-Under his leadership, the ancient academy, founded by Rav, entered upon a new period of brilliancy.
-This renaissance was cut short, though, by a clash between Saadia and David, much as Nissim had predicted.
+Under his leadership, the ancient academy of Sura founded by Abba Arikha entered upon a new period of brilliancy.
+This renaissance was cut short by a clash between Saadia and David, much as Nissim had predicted.

-In a probate case Saadia refused to sign a verdict of the exilarch which he thought unjust, although the Gaon of Pumbedita had subscribed to it.
-When the son of the exilarch threatened Saadia with violence to secure his compliance, and was roughly handled by Saadia's servant, open war broke out between the exilarch and the gaon.
-Each excommunicated the other, declaring that he deposed his opponent from office; and David b.
-Zakkai appointed Joseph ben Jacob as gaon of Sura, while Saadia conferred the exilarchate on David's brother Hassan (Josiah; 930).
-Hassan was forced to flee, and died in exile in Khorasan; but the strife which divided Babylonian Judaism continued.
-Saadia was attacked by the exilarch and by his chief adherent, the young but learned Aaron ibn Sargado (later Gaon of Pumbedita, 943-960), in Hebrew pamphlets, fragments of which show a hatred on the part of the exilarch and his partisans that did not shrink from scandal.
+In a probate case, Saadia refused to sign a verdict of the exilarch, which he thought unjust, although the Gaon of Pumbedita had subscribed to it.
+When the son of the exilarch threatened Saadia with violence to secure his compliance and was roughly handled by Saadia's servant, open war broke out between the exilarch and the gaon.
+Each excommunicated the other, declaring that he deposed his opponent from office.
+David ben Zakkai appointed Joseph ben Jacob Gaon of Sura and Saadia conferred the exilarchate on David's brother Hasan (Josiah; 930).

+Hasan was forced to flee and died in exile in Greater Khorasan, and the strife that divided Babylonian Judaism continued.
+Saadia was attacked by the exilarch and his chief adherent, the young but learned Aaron ibn Sargado (later Gaon of Pumbedita, 943-960), in Hebrew pamphlets.
+Fragments of these pamphlets show a hatred on the part of the exilarch and his partisans that did not shrink from scandal.
 Saadia did not fail to reply.

 Influence

 Saadia's influence upon the Jews of Yemen has been exceptionally great, as many of Saadia's extant works were preserved by the community and used extensively by them.
-The basis for the Yemenite Siddur (Tiklāl) is founded upon the prayer format edited originally by Saadia.
-The Yemenite Jewish community also adopted thirteen penitential verse written by Saadia for Yom Kippur, as well as the Hosh'anah liturgical poems composed by him for the seventh day of Sukkot.
-Saadia's Judeo-Arabic translation of the Pentateuch (Tafsir) was copied by them in nearly all their handwritten codices, and they originally studied Saadia's major work of philosophy, Beliefs and Opinions, in its original Judeo-Arabic, although by the early 20th-century, only fragments had survived.
+The basis for the Yemenite tiklāl is founded upon the prayer format edited originally by Saadia.
+The Yemenite Jewish community also adopted thirteen penitential verse written by Saadia for Yom Kippur, as well as the liturgical poems composed by him for Hoshana Rabbah, the seventh day of Sukkot.

+Saadia's Judeo-Arabic translation of the Pentateuch, the Tafsir, was copied by the Yemenite Jews in nearly all their handwritten codices.
+They originally studied Saadia's major work of philosophy, Beliefs and Opinions, in its original Judeo-Arabic, although by the early 20th-century, only fragments survived.